global-input/global-input-react/README.md

 );
 ```

-Above example is from the [Content Transfer Example](https://globalinput.co.uk/global-input-app/content-transfer), you can download the source code from its [GitHub repository](https://github.com/global-input/content-transfer-example).
+Above example is from the [Content Transfer Example Demo](https://globalinput.co.uk/global-input-app/content-transfer), and its full source code is available on [GitHub](https://github.com/global-input/content-transfer-example).

 The 'GlobalInputConnect' component is responsible for displaying an encrypted QR code that contains a one-time-use encryption key among other communication channel parameters.
 When a user scans the QR Code with his/her [Global Input App](https://globalinput.co.uk/), it initiates an end-to-end encrypted communication across devices and use the configuration you have specified to construct the mobile user interface and your application is able to receives mobile events via callbacks.

 ### Another Example

 Let's say that you would like to display a button, labelled with ```Play```, on the user's mobile screen after the user has connected to your application by scanning the encrypted QR code.
 And you would like to invoke ```play()``` function when the user has press the button on his/her mobile.
-You can include the following code in the render function of your component:
+Add the following in the render function of your component:

 ```JavaScript